phpmyadmin/phpmyadmin/doc/faq.rst

 Please check the following points:

-* Maybe you have defined your :config:option:`$cfg['PmaAbsoluteUri']` setting in :file:`config.inc.php` to an :abbr:`IP (Internet Protocol)` address and you are starting phpMyAdmin with a :abbr:`URL (Uniform Resource Locator)` containing a domain name, or the reverse situation.
+* Maybe you have defined your :config:option:`$cfg['PmaAbsoluteUri']` setting in :file:`config.inc.php` to an :term:`IP` address and you are starting phpMyAdmin with a :term:`URL` containing a domain name, or the reverse situation.
 * Security settings in IE and/or Microsoft Security Center are too high, thus blocking scripts execution.
 * The Windows Firewall is blocking Apache and MySQL.
-You must allow :abbr:`HTTP (HyperText Transfer Protocol)` ports (80 or 443) and MySQL port (usually 3306) in the "in" and "out" directions.
+You must allow :term:`HTTP` ports (80 or 443) and MySQL port (usually 3306) in the "in" and "out" directions.

 .. _faq5_17: